Bezawit-cloud/SafeBankID/README.md

-SafeBankID is a full-stack AI-powered identity verification platform designed to automate and secure digital customer onboarding.
-The system combines Optical Character Recognition (OCR), facial recognition, and liveness detection to verify user identities while reducing fraud and manual verification efforts.
+> **Automate KYC.
+Detect fraud.
+Verify identities in seconds.**

-Built using React, FastAPI, PostgreSQL, DeepFace, and OpenCV, SafeBankID demonstrates how modern Artificial Intelligence and Computer Vision technologies can be integrated into real-world financial technology applications.
-The platform enables users to submit identification documents, complete biometric verification, and receive instant verification results through an automated and secure workflow.
+SafeBankID is a full-stack AI identity verification platform that automates customer onboarding using **OCR, facial recognition, and real-time liveness detection**.

-The project was developed to address common challenges in Know Your Customer (KYC) processes, including lengthy verification times, human error, identity fraud, and poor user experience.
-By automating document validation and biometric authentication, SafeBankID provides a scalable solution that improves both security and efficiency.
+It replaces slow, manual KYC processes with a **fast, scalable, and fraud-resistant AI system** for fintech, banking, and digital platforms.

 ---